-It’s Seahawks’ mock draft time: Taking a guess at how all 7 rounds could play out for Seattle
+NFL mock draft: predicting how all seven picks could play out for the Seahawks

-The NFL Draft is now just three-and-a-half weeks away, with the league reiterating last week that the event will go on as scheduled.
+The NFL draft is just three-and-a-half weeks away, with the league reiterating last week that the event will go on as scheduled despite the coronavirus outbreak.

 Not that it will go on as usual.
-The league announced last week that its big extravaganza in Las Vegas has been cancelled and that it is still working out details for exactly how the draft will unfold on April 23-25, but that it “will be conducted and televised in a way that reflects current conditions.’’
+The league announced last week that its extravaganza in Las Vegas has been canceled and that it is still working out details for how the draft will unfold from April 23-25, but that it “will be conducted and televised in a way that reflects current conditions.”

-A wise acre (who me?) might say the real indication that it’s a different kind of draft will come if the Seahawks actually use their original first-round pick.
+A wiseacre (who me?) might say the real indication that it’s a different kind of draft would come if the Seahawks actually use their original first-round pick.

-That’s something Seattle hasn’t done since 2011 (when it chose James Carpenter), every year since then having either traded the pick for a veteran (Percy Harvin, Jimmy Graham), or traded down to get more picks later.
+That’s something the Seahawks haven’t done since 2011 (when they chose James Carpenter).
+Since then they have either traded the pick for a veteran (Percy Harvin, Jimmy Graham), or traded down to get more picks later, such as last year when the Seahawks moved down from 21 to 30 to get two extra fourth-round picks, and then took L.J.
+Collier.

-And it’s not just Seattle’s history that makes you think the Seahawks would trade again but also that at the moment Seattle has just seven picks after trading a fifth-rounder last week to Washington for cornerback Quinton Dunbar.
+And it’s not just the Seahawks’ history that makes one think they would trade again.
+They have just seven picks after trading a fifth-rounder last week to Washington for cornerback Quinton Dunbar.

-Seven would be the fewest picks for Seattle since John Schneider and Pete Carroll arrived in 2010.
+Seven would be the fewest picks for Seattle since general manager John Schneider and coach Pete Carroll arrived in 2010.

-But at this time a year ago we were writing the same thing when the Seahawks had just four picks before Schneider then made a flurry of trades right before and during the draft to turn that into 11.
+But at this time a year ago we were writing the same thing when the Seahawks had just four picks, then Schneider made a flurry of trades before and during the draft to turn that into 11.

-And with the draft closing in, and free agency largely in the rearview mirror, it’s time for our yearly attempt at guessing what the Seahawks will do with each pick.
+With the draft closing in, and free agency largely in the rearview mirror, it’s time for our yearly attempt at guessing what the Seahawks will do with each pick.
 So here it is, our annual Seahawks seven-round mock draft.

 First round (No. 27)